yoheimuta/protolint/README.md

 protolint will search a current working directory for the config file by default.
 And it can search the specified directory with `-config_dir_path` flag.
+It can also search the specified file with `--config_path` flag.

 ## Motivation